MEDIHA

 Dr. Nemam is a Swedish-Kurdish doctor and humanitarian aid worker.
 She divided her time between working as a doctor in Sweden and working in multiple capacities in Iraq and Syria.
 After the Yazidi genocide in 2014, she founded Joint Hep for Kurdistan, a non-profit organization which provided medical aid to survivors of war and genocide.
 Since then, her work mostly focused on the continued rescue efforts of Yazidi women and their children, as well as on the medical care of these survivors.

 Bahzad is a Yazidi that grew up in the relative safety of the Kurdistan Region of Iraq, yet he’s chosen to involve himself in the fight against ISIS as a volunteer rescuer.
-He’s responsible for rescuing Ghazwan—having bought him back from an ISIS fighter in Raqqa for $11,000.
-Although he’s not the lead rescuer in Barzan’s story, he’s an integral part of this family’s mission, and has taken on the important role of locating Mediha’s captors.
+He’s responsible for fascilitating the rescue of Ghazwan.
+He’s an integral part of this family’s mission, and has taken on the important role of locating Mediha’s captors.

 Mediha shows the necklace she wears every day in remembrance of her father, Ibrahim.